Techie Finds Out Pastor Femi Lazarus Charges N297k for Mentorship, Shares Evidence from His Website

 Legit.ng also confirmed on the pastor's website that a round-trip flight has to be booked for two people if he is invited for ministration.
 A statement on his site read:

-"Please note that if your invitation is accepted, a round trip flight has to be booked for two people."
+"Please note that if your invitation is accepted, a round-trip flight has to be booked for two people."

-The vocal cleric had earlier sent a message to pastors about gospel singers who charge to sing.
+The vocal cleric had earlier sent a message to pastors about gospel singers who charge money to sing.

 Source: Facebook